hmcts/sscs-docker/README.md

 You can now visit [http://localhost:3451](http://localhost:3451), you can now log in using the email address defined in the .env file (HMCTS_EMAIL_ADDRESS) along with the password `Pa55word11`.

+### Optional Compose Containers

+Optional compose files can be found in the /compose directory.
+You can enable any of the optional container setups with a command such as:

+    ./ccd enable pdf-service-api

+And then run the following command:

+    ./ccd compose up -d

 ## LICENSE

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.